DavisChappins/AZTurnpoints/README.md

 For a detailed step by step walkthrough, see
 https://docs.google.com/presentation/d/1pMjyXVpgSP-2waq6FuD5_nyMrU_6ApVSMYG6YpMSBvM/edit?usp=sharing

+## How to download AZTurnpoints2021.cup?
+Peroidic releases will occur, downloadable on the right side of the page under "Releases"

 ## How to contribute to AZTurnpoints2021.cup?
 1) Click on AZTurnpoints2021.cup
 2) Click on the pencil icon in the top right corner